FREQUENTLY ASKED QUESTIONS

 You may wish to read Dr. Larry D. Lawson’s analysis of Mosquito Barrier.
 He is a researcher for Silliken Laboratories, one of the largest analytical laboratories in the world.
 To see his report, click here.

 Yes.
-Garlic does not bother horses at all.
+Garlic does not bother horses at all but many horses are finicky and may not eat the grass.
 Some horse owners actually feed garlic (in liquid and solid forms) to their horses.

 6 teaspoonfuls (5 ml) make an ounce (30 ml), 8 ounces (250 ml) make a cup.

-Start at your house or main base then work out.
+Start at your house or the main area you wish to protect then work out.
 As you spray the Mosquito Barrier, you want to move the mosquitoes away from your premises, not trap them in.
 The objective is to treat mosquito adults’ daytime resting sites, so work FROM the house.
+We like to spray side to side and then up and down for full coverage.
+Spray to wet the plants similar to a morning dew.

 Reduce any breeding sources, ex. standing water and damaged gutters.
 Removing harbourage sites prior to treatment (ex.
-Leaf refuse)
+Leaf refuse).
+Stay diligent in removing standing water in between sprays.

 A good spray job will suppress the mosquito populations well but may not be 100% elimination.
 This suppression will reduce some disease risk but not all.